msynk/use-global-state/README.md

 # use-global-state

-A lightweight, dependency-free global state manager for React, using named slices.
+A cool, lightweight, dependency-free global state manager for React, using named slices.

 ## How to use